 It’s that time of year again when love is in the air, and what better to accompany it than the sweet, sweet smell of some delectable Paleo Valentine’s Day desserts for you and your significant other?

-We’ve rounded up a couple of tasty treats that are sure to get your taste buds tingling, with the added bonus of a third recipe for something a little extra to serve as an awesome accompaniment.
+We’ve rounded up a couple of tasty treats that are sure to get your lover’s taste buds tingling.

-You’ll find a “Neapolitan” theme here (aka the Neapolitan Valentine’s Day trifecta!), with flavors of chocolate, vanilla, and strawberry, so regardless of what you and your loved one are into, you’re sure to get a kick out of one of these rambunctious recipes!
+You’ll find a “Neapolitan” theme here with flavors of chocolate, vanilla, and strawberry, so regardless of what you and your loved one are into, you’re sure to get a kick out of one of these rambunctious recipes!

 Chocolate Coconut Truffles